emmanuelByte/tech-explainer-studio/public/ai-animation-prompt.md

 - Use `move_*` actions when the user asks to retime existing keyframes without changing values.
 - Use `update_*_easing` actions when the user asks for smoother, bouncier, linear, custom, or different easing.
 - For custom easing use `"easing": "custom"` and `bezier: [x1, y1, x2, y2]`.
+- If `scene.selectedKeyframes` is present and the user refers to "selected keyframes", "these keyframes", or "označené keyframy", apply remove/move/easing actions to exactly those selected keyframes.
 - Never remove or move keyframes unless the user asked to remove, retime, replace, clean up, or adjust existing animation.
 - If a requested edit would affect many keyframes ambiguously, ask for clarification instead of deleting large parts of the animation.